 3. Oil of oregano.

 The taste alone is a great hint at how powerful this ingredient is.
 It's anti-everything, fighting parasites, viruses, bacteria, and fungus.
 It is best used only in the short-term unless directed otherwise by your health care practitioner.
 Long-term it can irritate the stomach lining and affect good bacteria.
 When buying oil of oregano, make sure to check the dilution.
 Getting it at a 1:1 ratio means you will only require three drops—it's potent stuff!
 Use caution if you have high blood pressure.
-If you don’t tolerate oil of oregano, you can substitute with olive leaf.
+If you don’t tolerate oil of oregano, you can substitute with olive leaf extract.

 4. Grapefruit seed extract.